Break-Even Calculator

 |---|---|

-| Launching a new product | Know exactly how many units must sell to cover launch costs |
+| Launching a new product | Know exactly how many units must sell to recover launch costs |

-| Setting a price | Understand how pricing changes affect required sales volume |
+| Setting or changing a price | Understand how pricing changes affect required sales volume |

-| Evaluating a rent increase | Calculate how many additional units you need to absorb higher fixed costs |
+| Evaluating a rent or lease increase | Calculate how many additional units cover the higher fixed cost |

-| Hiring an employee | Determine the additional revenue needed to cover the salary |
+| Hiring an employee | Determine the additional revenue needed to cover the salary and benefits |

-| Planning a marketing campaign | Estimate the minimum sales the campaign must generate to pay for itself |
+| Planning a marketing campaign | Set a minimum sales target the campaign must generate to break even on its cost |

 What is the break-even point?